chrismasi/recipes/Breads/focaccia.md

 - Put on top rack for 5 minutes to crisp top.
 ## Notes
 - You can use other toppings like tomatoes, olives, parmesan or whatever you want.
+- I think it was a bit too salty when I used 2T of salt.
+Maybe use less.